mschermann/ios_sap_ucc/SAP_oData.md

 # How to reverse engineer the SAP oData API

-Unfortunately, I was not able to get a hold of any decent documentation for the SAP oData API. < Add what did I find>
+Unfortunately, I was not able to get a hold of any decent documentation for the SAP oData API.
 This left me with no other choice: I had to reverse engineer how SAP is using the oData API in its Fiori Apps.

 ## Log in to the SAP Easy Access and start the Fiori Launchpad